-- Attentive, personalised service with appropriate use of guests' names. - Some pre-population of registration card would be expected and information such as dinner options would be suggested. - Escort to the bedrooms and indication given of public areas. - Luggage assistance offered.
+- Attentive, personalised service with appropriate use of guests' name. - Some pre-population of registration card would be expected and information such as dinner availability or confirmation and table booking would be offered. - Escort to the bedrooms and indication given of public areas. - Luggage assistance offered.